justprodev/json_fetcher/README.md

 ## Motivation

 Imagine a user launching an app for the second time and seeing a skeletal loading screen or progress bar, especially in parts of the UI where the data doesn't change often.
-This is bad UX.
+This is not so good UX.

 To fix this, we can load the data from the cache in the first step and then update the data in the second step.